Oil and gas of Uzbekistan

-According to Uzbekneftegaz National Holding Company (NHC), the monopoly operator of Uzbekistan's oil and gas industry, the proven hydrocarbon resources of the country amounted to about eight billion metric tons of conventional fuel and perspective resources - about two billion metric tons for December 2014.
-The preliminary oil, gas and condensate reserves of Uzbekistan are estimated at 0.5 billion metric tons of conventional fuel.
+According to Uzbekneftegaz National Holding Company (NHC), the monopoly operator of Uzbekistan's oil and gas industry, the proven hydrocarbon resources of the country amounted to about eight billion tons of conventional fuel and perspective resources - about two billion tons for December 2013.
+The unproven oil, gas and condensate reserves of Uzbekistan are estimated at over 0.5 billion tons of conventional fuel.

-At present, the amount of extracted hydrocarbon reserves was over 2.5 billion metric tons of conventional fuel.
-Some 65 percent of this volume fall to gas reserves.
+The amount of extracted hydrocarbon reserves of industrial category was over 2.5 billion tons of conventional fuel in December 2013.
+Some 65 percent of this volume fell to gas reserves.

-Some 247 oil and gas fields have been discovered in Uzbekistan's five oil and gas regions so far.
-Around 104 of them are under development, some 79 have been prepared for development and conserved and geological exploration work is being held in 64.
+Some 243 oil and gas fields have been discovered in Uzbekistan as of early 2013.
+Around 104 of them are under development, some 79 have been prepared for development and conserved and geological exploration work is being held in 60.

-In accordance with the concept for development of industry, it is planned to increase gas reserves 25 percent, oil reserves - by 1.63 times and gas condensate reserves - by1.33 times until 2020.
-The annual volume of search, exploration and parametric drilling will increase 2.5 times and will hit 300,000 linear meters annually.
+In accordance with the concept for development of industry, it is planned to increase gas reserves 25 percent, oil reserves -1.63 times and gas condensate reserves -1.33 times by 2020.
+The annual volume of search, exploration and parametric drilling will increase 2.5 times and will hit 300,000 linear meters per year.

 Plans are to increase the area of 3D seismic survey from 1,640 square kilometers in 2010 to 4,000 square kilometers in 2020, at the same time reducing the 2D profile shooting from 16,850 linear kilometers to 15,100 linear kilometers.

 Currently, the capacity of Uzbekneftegaz NHC allows it to produce around 70 billion cubic meters of natural gas and eight million tons of liquid hydrocarbons per year.